nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 Use the slides, demo code, and insights from Exercise 1 to guide your implementation.
 Your main steps include:

 1. **Embedding**: Use a SentenceTransformer model to convert your documents into vector representations.
-Try comparing models like `all-MiniLM-L6-v2`, `paraphrase-MPNet`, etc.
+Try comparing models like `all-MiniLM-L6-v2`, `all-mpnet-base-v2`, etc.  See the BERTopic documentation [here](https://maartengr.github.io/BERTopic/getting_started/embeddings/embeddings.html).
-2. **Dimensionality Reduction**: Apply techniques such as UMAP to reduce the embedding dimensionality.
-Tune parameters like `n_neighbors` or `min_dist` to get optimal results.
+2. **Dimension reduction**: Apply `UMAP` or other tools (e.g., `PCA`, `t-SNE`) to reduce the embedding dimensionality.
+Tune parameters like to get optimal results.
+See the BERTopic documentation [here](https://maartengr.github.io/BERTopic/getting_started/dim_reduction/dim_reduction.html).
-3. **Clustering**: Cluster the reduced embeddings using HDBSCAN or other clustering algorithms and change parameters as neede to retrieve the best clustering.
+3. **Clustering**: Cluster the reduced embeddings using `HDBSCAN` or other clustering algorithms (e.g., `k-Means`) and change parameters as needed to retrieve the best clustering.
+See the BERTopic documentation [here](https://maartengr.github.io/BERTopic/getting_started/clustering/clustering.html).
 4. **Representation**: Generate topic representations using BERTopic or other methods.
 Adjust parameters like the number of top words or the vectorizer settings.
+See the BERTopic documentation [here](https://maartengr.github.io/BERTopic/getting_started/best_practices/best_practices.html#improving-default-representation) and [here](https://maartengr.github.io/BERTopic/getting_started/representation/representation.html).